ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-row-stores/index.md

 There are two types of Row Stores, which differ in their strategy for loading and managing rows.
 The types of Row Stores are as follows:

+- **Full Store**:
+    Loads rows all at once (eg if 500 rows in total, will load all 500 in one go).
+    This allows sorting and filtering inside the grid (a server request isn't required to sort and filter) as the grid has all the rows needed to do these operations.

+    The name "Full Store" comes from the fact all data is loaded into the store, and not partially using blocks.
+The store is full of rows, no more rows will be loaded after the initial load.

 - **Partial Store**:
-    Loads rows in blocks (eg 100 rows in a block, thus loading 100 rows at a time).
+    Loads rows in blocks (eg 500 rows in total and 100 rows in a block, 5 block loads are required).
     Blocks are loaded as the user scrolls down and stored in a cache inside the Partial Store.
 This technique, of loading rows as the user scrolls down, is known as [Infinite Scrolling](https://en.wiktionary.org/wiki/infinite_scroll).